insaneyilin/ImgView/README.md

 # ViewImg

+View images on a remote server through your web browser.

+Forked from [rexlee/ImgView](https://github.com/rexlee/ImgView), `next` and `prev` button added in template file.

+---

 ViewImg provides an alternative to `ssh -X` and other hacks to view a list of images in a directory on a remote server.
 It should provide a base level of functionality for researchers in computer vision and image processing.

 To run ViewImg first clone the repo and `cd` into the directory: